Artist Statement

 About

 Many of my parents’ closest friends were artists—actors, directors, painters, sculptors, woodworkers, musicians, chefs.
 As a child, I benefitted hugely from watching their practice—whether it was memorising King Lear lines in the corner of our living room, preparing canvasses, or slab-milling timber for woodwork.
-I saw an unshakable commitment to their own artistic development, an ethic of care for the materials and tools they used, and the keenness with which they observed the natural, spiritual, and political worlds around them.
+I saw an unshakable commitment to their own artistic development, the keenness with which they observed the natural, spiritual, and political worlds around them, and an ethic of care for the materials and tools they used.
+That ethos—the observant, committed, materials-first way of working—has deeply shaped my own.

 I draw inspiration from many sources— the striking geomorphic forms and palettes of Aotearoa New Zealand, Antarctica, and their glaciers, mountains, and coastlines; the bold simplicity of modernist art and design; and Japanese aesthetic traditions.